 “I love you,” Wayne blurted out, hugging Laura close with Nadia’s arms.
 “We should talk on voice.”

 Laura, though shy with some things, and not one to rush into anything involving “real life” surprisingly agreed.
 She cuddled close on their menu-controlled sofa, but she didn’t want to use Second Life’s voice feature to talk to him.
 Instead, she gave him her mobile phone number.
 “Call me now.”

 Wayne was shaking as he dialed her number.
 The phone rang six times, and when Laura picked up, he thought he should get it over with as soon as he could and rushed right in to speak before she could say anything.

 “Laura.
-This is Wayne–er Nadia.
-I didn’t mean to deceive you, it all just happened.
-I care about you, but I’m a man.
+This is Wayne, er, Nadia.
+I didn’t mean to lie, it just happened.”
+He paused.
+“I care about you, but I’m a man.
 Can you accept me as a man?
-I’m sorry for not telling you, but I can’t help how I feel.”
+I’m sorry for not telling you.”